When No One Would Listen: Plot

 Gary becomes more and more unhinged, attempting at one point to force Maggie and Pete into his car so he can abduct them.
 Walter and Jessica are able to pull the children away from him and rescue them.
-Lee takes Jessica to the police for a restraining order, but the issuing judge (Ellen Crawford) warns Jessica that a restraining order is merely a piece of paper, with no power to physically stop Gary from coming back.
+Lee takes Jessica to the police for a restraining order, but the issuing judge warns Jessica that a restraining order is merely a piece of paper, with no power to physically stop Gary from coming back.
 Gary lures Jessica back into the Cochran home and holds her hostage, forcing her to put on skimpy black lingerie while he proceeds to rape her.
 The next morning, a SWAT team arrives and a hostage negotiator is able to convince Gary to let Jessica free.
 Despite Gary's actions, he is once again kept out of jail.

 Jessica moves into a women's shelter for the sake of Maggie and Pete, both of whom make friends at the shelter and begin resuming normal childhood activities, like drawing pictures.
 Jessica continues dating Walter, and they decide one evening to take the children to a diner for supper, in the hopes that it will be a fun activity to distract themselves from Gary.
 Unbeknownst to them, Gary has found the women's shelter and is following Jessica in his car.
 Jessica, Walter and the children eat a meal together while Gary watches from outside.
 Upon exiting the diner, Jessica and Walter share a kiss, infuriating Gary, who steps out of his hiding place and shoots Jessica and Walter with a revolver.
-An ending scene reveals that the real "Jessica Cochran" (Pamela Guenther) was mortally wounded by the gunshots and died, while the real "Walter Wheeler" (Stanley Stinson) recovered from his injuries and testified against Gary in court.
+An ending scene reveals that the real "Jessica Cochran" was mortally wounded by the gunshots and died, while the real "Walter Wheeler" recovered from his injuries and testified against Gary in court.
 It is revealed that the real "Maggie" and "Pete" Cochran (Christopher and Jennifer Guenther) were taken in by their grandparents after the killing of their mother.